HEALTHCARE COST & UTILIZATION PROJECT

 Overview of the Nationwide Readmissions Database (NRD)

 The Nationwide Readmissions Database (NRD) is part of a family of databases and software tools developed for the Healthcare Cost and Utilization Project (HCUP).
 The NRD is a unique and powerful database designed to support various types of analyses of national readmissions for all patients, regardless of the expected payer for the hospital stay.
 This database addresses a large gap in healthcare data - the lack of nationally representative information on hospital readmissions for all ages.
-Unweighted, the 2020 NRD contains data from approximately 17 million discharges.
-Weighted, it estimates roughly 32 million discharges.
+Unweighted, the 2022 NRD contains data from approximately 16.5 million discharges.
+Weighted, it estimates roughly 32.9 million discharges.
 Developed through a Federal-State-Industry partnership sponsored by the Agency for Healthcare Research and Quality (AHRQ), HCUP data inform decision making at the national, State, and community levels.

 THE NRD CONTAINS A FULL YEAR OF ICD-10-CM/PCS CODES BEGINNING WITH DATA YEAR 2016

-The NRD includes a full calendar year of data with diagnosis and procedure codes reported using the ICD-10-CM/PCS1 coding system beginning data year 2016.
+The NRD includes a full calendar year of data with diagnosis and procedure codes reported using the ICD-10-CM/PCS1 coding system beginning with data year 2016.
 The file structure is similar to the file structure of the NRD in data years 2014 and prior years.

 1 ICD-9-CM: International Classification of Diseases, Ninth Revision, Clinical Modification.
 ICD-10-CM/PCS: International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System.